Embryonic Stem Cell Research: People’s Arguments and A Christian’s Response

 You Can Reply: “It is precisely because the cells are alive that make them attractive to research.”

-The discarding of a frozen embryo is also the destruction of human life and no different than killing it to gain something from it.
-St. Paul admonishes us to Romans 3 to not do evil so that good results.
-Buying into the scientific theory that killing a human embryo will benefit those of us outside the womb is the ends-justify-the means mentality that Paul warns us about.
+The discarding of a frozen embryo is also the destruction of human life and is no different than killing it to gain something from it.
+The Apostle Paul admonishes us in Romans 3 to not do evil so that good results.
+Buying into the scientific theory that killing a human embryo will benefit those of us outside the womb is the ends-justify-the-means mentality that Paul warns us about.
 He also tells us in Galatians 5:13 – “…do not use your freedom to indulge the sinful nature, rather serve one another in love.”
 Our sinful nature leads us to think it is okay to destroy a clump of cells, but it is not in love that we would do such a thing.
 It would be better to show love to those who are suffering by caring for them and sharing God’s Word.

 May 4, 2018